christiaanjacobs/apply_awe/README.md

     ./apply_model_to_npz.py models/contrastive/xho+nso+ssw+tsn+nbl+eng.gt/18cdc6b389/final_model.pt \
         data/eng.dev.gt_words.npz \
         --output_npz_fn "outputs/eng_val_embed.npz"

+ The output is a numpy archive storing an array of AWEs of size ```L x M```, where ```L``` is the number of embeddigns and ```M``` is the dimensionality of the AWEs.

 ## Visualise AWEs

 The ```visualise_embeddings.ipynb``` notebook can be used to visualise the embeddings.
 For example, the figure below shows the t-SNE visualisation of a selection of AWEs obtained by applying the multilingual ContrastiveRNN model to the English validation data.
+The figure shows that the AWEs of words from the same word type are more similar than the embeddings from different word types.
 ![tsne plot](https://github.com/christiaanjacobs/apply_awe/blob/master/outputs/tsne.png?raw=true)